-Upon the completion of our IPO in May 2016, we established a Nominating and Corporate Governance Committee, an Audit Committee and a Compensation Committee.
+We established a Nominating and Corporate Governance Committee, an Audit Committee and a Compensation Committee.
 Our Board of Directors has adopted and approved a charter for each of these standing committees.
 The charters, which include the functions and responsibilities of each of the committees, can be found in the "Investors - Corporate Governance" section on our web site at www.moleculin.com.

 Audit Committee.
 The members of the Audit Committee are Robert George (Chairperson), Michael Cannon and John Climaco.
 Each member of the Audit Committee is independent as defined by the Nasdaq Rules.
 In addition, each member of the Audit Committee satisfies the additional requirements of the SEC and Nasdaq Rules for audit committee membership, including the additional independence requirements and the financial literacy requirements.
-The Board has determined that at least one member of the Audit Committee, Mr. George, is an "audit committee financial experts" as defined in the SEC's rules and regulations.
+The Board has determined that at least one member of the Audit Committee, Mr. George, is an "audit committee financial expert" as defined in the SEC's rules and regulations.
 The primary purpose of the Audit Committee is to oversee the quality and integrity of our accounting and financial reporting processes and the audit of our financial statements.
 The Audit Committee is responsible for selecting, compensating, overseeing and terminating the selection of our independent registered public accounting firm.